koponomarenko/prepare-my-system/README.md

 The intention is to use these scripts when setting up a new system.

-The `setup` scripts are not fully automatic, but should guide you through the process.
+The `prepare-<system>` scripts are not fully automatic, but should guide you through the process.